 Appropriate federal income taxes will be withheld from both Cash Option and annual payments at the time payments are made.
 If a Florida Lottery prizewinner is a U.S. citizen or resident alien with a Social Security number, the Internal Revenue Service requires the Florida Lottery to withhold 25 percent federal withholding tax from prizes greater than $5,000.
 If the prizewinner is a U.S. citizen or resident alien who does not have a Social Security number, the Florida Lottery is required to withhold 28 percent federal withholding tax from any prize of $600 or more.
 For nonresident aliens, the Florida Lottery is required to withhold 30 percent federal withholding tax from all prize amounts.
 The Internal Revenue Service requires the Florida Lottery to report all winnings of $600 or more for U.S. citizens and resident aliens.
 For information on Lottery prizes and your Federal tax obligations visit: www.irs.gov.

-All Florida MEGA MILLIONS, POWERBALL and MONOPOLY MILLIONAIRES' CLUB prizes must be claimed in Florida.
+All Florida MEGA MILLIONS and POWERBALL prizes must be claimed in Florida.